THE IMPORTANCE OF TIGHTLY REGULATING BLOOD SUGAR LEVELS

 HOW IS HYPOGLYCEMIA DIAGNOSED?

 Testing for hypoglycemia involves a four hour (or longer) glucose tolerance test with blood sugar readings taken every half hour.
-This determines up to 6 different types of hypoglycemia and is discussed in detail on this website.
+This determines up to 6 different types of hypoglycemia and is discussed in detail on the hypoglycemic website at www.hypoglycemia.asn.au.
 Hypoglycemia is also discussed in detail in one of Dr George Samra’s books: “The Hypoglycemic Connection II”.
 This book is available at One Stop Allergies Kogarah NSW (Fax: 02 9588 5290, Ph: 9553 0084).

 SYMPTOMS OF HYPOGLYCEMIA

 Some of the symptoms of hypoglycemia can include:

 - Tremors or feeling “shaky”